Deputy: 2 officers had chance to shoot Uvalde school gunman

 “One person’s truth may be different than another person’s truth,” Burrows said Friday.

 Since the shooting, Republican leaders in Texas have called for more mental health funding but not new gun restrictions.
-Authorities say the 18-year-old gunman used and AR-15-style semi-automatic rifle.
-Police did not confront he gunman for more than an hour, even as anguished parents outside the school urged officers to go in.
+Authorities say the 18-year-old gunman used an AR-15-style semi-automatic rifle.
+Police did not confront the gunman for more than an hour, even as anguished parents outside the school urged officers to go in.